 Garlic tastes pungent, while ginger is warmly spicy.
 Both are widely used aromatics during cooking.

-Garlic has been used in the ancient times to treat a variety of ailments.
+Garlic has been used since ancient times to treat a variety of ailments.
 Historically speaking, garlic was given to Egyptian laborers to increase their strength and productivity (5).
-It was also fed to the performer before the Olympics to boost performance (6).
+It was also given to the Olympic athletes before the games to boost performance (6).

-Meanwhile, ginger has been used anciently in Chinese, Ayurvedic, and Unani medicine for the treatment of ailments such as rheumatoid arthritis, rheumatism, pains, cramps, constipation, indigestion, vomiting, dementia, fever, and infectious diseases (7, 8, 9).
+Meanwhile, ginger has been used in ancient Chinese, Ayurvedic, and Unani medicine to treat ailments such as rheumatoid arthritis, rheumatism, pains, cramps, constipation, indigestion, vomiting, dementia, fever, and infectious diseases (7, 8, 9).